sPHENIX-Collaboration/Singularity/OSX_installationguide.md

 ## Tips and Tricks
  * Note that you must stay underneath the /Singularity directory in order to access the libraries.
 All of the libraries get downloaded into the /cvmfs directory.
 So my suggestion is to create a directory called /git within Singularity, in which you store all of your code from git (e.g. macros, analysis, coresoftware, etc.).
  * You can run the software offline!
 No internet connection needed.
  * To enable X11 forwarding so that you can actually take a look at rootfiles that you create, you need to do a few more things.
+Note that the following assumes you already have XQuartz installed.
 I found a solution at the following [link](https://computingforgeeks.com/how-to-enable-and-use-ssh-x11-forwarding-on-vagrant-instances/) - instructions copied here:
  	* On the vagrant machine run `vagrant@vagrant:~$ sudo apt-get install xauth`
  	* Return back to your local computer by typing `vagrant@vagrant:~$ exit`
  	* Stop vagrant `MacBook-Pro-145:singularity-vm Joe$ vagrant halt`